How high expectations and engagement in primary school drive student learning: case studies

-The resource is a review of research evidence and is accompanied by the How high expectations and engagement in primary school drive student learning: reflection guides and the How high expectations and engagement in primary school drive student learning: case studies.
-School leaders and teachers can read, reflect on, discuss and implement themes and strategies highlighted in the resource as part of school-developed High Impact Professional Learning (HIPL).
+The resource is a set of 2 case studies.
+It's evidence base can be found in the accompanying How high expectations and engagement in primary school drive student learning report, and the 2 resources should be read together.
+School leaders and teachers can read, reflect on, discuss and implement themes and strategies highlighted in the case studies as part of school-developed High Impact Professional Learning (HIPL).

 The appropriate time to use this resource may differ for each school, leader and teacher.